cyrusobrien/cyrusobrien/_pages/photos.md

             <div class="item">
                 <img src="{{ site.url }}{{ site.baseurl }}/images/picpic/Gallery/FF1_3.jpg" alt="Slide 3" />
                 <div class="carousel-caption">
                     <p>Like corrections agencies around the country, the Florida Department of Corrections embraced halfway houses and "community corrections" facilities in the 1970s and 1980s.
 This is a slide from a public presentation (ca. 1975) intending to promote community-based corrections.
-Louie Wainwright, the Secretary of Corrections, told groups opposing "prisons in their communities" that their opposition was "un-Christian."
+Louie Wainwright, the Secretary of Corrections, told groups opposing "prisons in their communities" that good Christians would accept prisoners as neighbors.
 Neither the slide nor Wainwright's invocation of religious duty was particularly effective in the face of NIMBY protests.</p>
                 </div>
             </div>
             <div class="item">
                 <img src="{{ site.url }}{{ site.baseurl }}/images/picpic/Gallery/FF1_6.jpg" alt="Slide 4" />
                 <div class="carousel-caption">
                     <p>This is a photo of Bill Glass (a linebacker for the Cleveland Browns and prison evangelist) speaking at Florida State Prison in 1973 or 1974.
 Like most of these photos, it was unmarked in the archives.
 A former prisoner with whom I conducted several oral history interviews helped me identify the photograph.
-To indicate that he trusted his audience, Glass would his Superbowl ring into the crowd and invite prisoners to take close look at it.</p>
+To indicate that he trusted his audience, Glass would toss his Superbowl ring into the crowd and invite prisoners to take close look at it.</p>
                 </div>
             </div>